 1 – Plenty of logged hours at sea

 The most reputable charter fishing services will have logged thousands of combined hours at sea.
-These are the skippers and crewmembers that you want to be sailing out with.
+These are the skippers and crew members that you want to be sailing out with.
 With so much experience, not only will you be much more likely to end up fishing the best spots, but you can relax in the knowledge that you’ll be in safe hands.

 2 – Fully licenced and insured

 Be mindful that you’re not just heading out with someone who happens to own a boat.
-Any reputable company will have the relevant experienced, qualifications, licencing and insurance.
+Any reputable company will have the relevant experience, qualifications, licencing and insurance.
 Don’t be afraid to ask, because they will have no issues presenting this information to you.

 3 – A positive reputation